Radical Sportscars: SR1

 The SR1 is the first Radical to have its own racing series – The SR1 Cup – a club, owner-driven racing series that combines competition with training.

 Combining exceptional performance and handling with LMP styling and low cost of ownership, the SR1 is priced at £44,500 + VAT.
 It is powered by an advanced 182 horsepower RPE-Suzuki four-cylinder engine capable of propelling the car 0–60 in 3.5 seconds and eventually to a speed of 138 miles per hour.
 It is capable of 2.3 g of lateral acceleration.

 SR3

-The most popular Radical model, over 1,000 SR3 have been built.
+The most popular Radical model, over 1,000 SR3s have been built.
 Although some subtle styling changes have taken place, the fundamental car has not changed since its conception.
 The car is built on a carbon-steel spaceframe chassis, polyester bodywork and uses a hand built RPE racing spec 4-cylinder engine for power.
 It produces 225 horsepower (168 kW) at the wheels and can get the SR3 to 60 mi/h in just 3.1 seconds and on to 147 mi/h.

+SR4

+The SR4 was intended as the smaller sibling of the SR3, however it sold extremely poorly.
+The 1200 will do 0-100 km/h in 3.7s, the quarter mile in 12.4s and has a top speed of 234 km/h.